gypsydave5/gypsydave5.github.io/posts/2018-10-19-pandoc-blog.md

 ## What's `pandoc`?

-[Pandoc][pandoc] is a 'universal document converter' - a swiss army knife for changing document type a into document type b.
+[Pandoc][pandoc] is a 'universal document converter' - a swiss army knife fordefault-text-scale changing document type a into document type b.
 It's good for lots of things, but today it's going to be good for turning Markdown (what we like writing in) into HTML (what we read on a website).